franpanteli/CodingNomads-python-201/README.md

 - The user battles opponents such as dragons and goblins, with outcomes determined by a combination of weapons inventory status and a randomised dice roll
 - Winning or losing a battle affects the player’s inventory
 - The game continues using, a while loop until the player chooses to exit

+### Project Overview
+Version 4.0 of this project integrates APIs twice:

+1. **The Uzby API:** when the player starts the game, they are asked if they have a stable internet connection.
+The status of this is stored in the `internet_status` variable.
+If they have a stable connection, an `HTTP` `GET` request is made to the Uzby API.
+This generates a random name (stage name), whose length is the same as the user's entered name.
+This name is printed in the CLI.
+For this to work, the minimum and maximum lengths of the random name requested from the API are both set to the length of the user's entered name

+2. **The Dog CEO API:** this API call implements a prize for the user, if they have a stable internet connection and defeat an opponent.
+This makes an `HTTP` `GET` request to generate a random dog image URL.
+This is presented to the user in the terminal, as a prize for defeating the opponent

+This project version uses the same event logging system developed in versions 1.0 - 3.0 of the game.
+This logs the user's progress, choices, encounters, and outcomes in the `game_log.txt` file.
+This leverages the `log_status()` function to write timestamped messages.

 ### Concepts Applied
 - Procedural programming with function design